QuantumBits/HighFrequencyShitStonks/README.md

     - `HFSS BORROW <AMOUNT>`
     - Look into adding ways to collatoralize loans?
 So that you can't borrow more than you actually have (at the moment) to pay back?
 - Loan Money To Another
-    - You can loan money to another player directly, setting the terms of your loan yourself
+    - You can loan money to another corporation directly, setting the terms of your loan yourself
     - `HFSS LOAN @USER <AMOUNT> AT <INTEREST_RATE>% (FOR <DURATION>)`
-    - `@USER` sees a message from HFSS if initiating player has enough money (otherwise no message sent)
+    - `@USER` sees a message from HFSS if initiating corporation has enough money (otherwise no message sent)
         - You immediately set aside that amount of money upon initiating loan request
         - Might be worried about spamming other players?
 Naaaaah
 - Buy Emoji From Another
+    - In order to use an emoji in a message / reaction, a corporation must buy that emoji.
+    - If a corporation doesn't have enough StonkBux to buy that emoji, they go bankrupt!
+    - Corporations use their inventory FIRST instead of buying from another corporation on the fly.
+No upkeep!
 - Sell Emoji To Another
     - You can sell any excess inventory you may have lying around
     - Can sell to corporations directly (for messages/reactions, they use their own inventory FIRST before buying from a corporation on the fly!)